jhampstead/annotate_af/README.md

 ./annotate_af test/test_merged.vcf.gz test/test_merged_af_annotated.vcf
 ```

-If you want to write to stdin or stdout as part of a pipe, you can use the following syntax:
+If you want to receive input from STDIN or write to STDOUT as part of a pipe, you can use the following syntax:

 ```
 cat test/test.vcf.gz | ./annotate_af - - > test/test_af_annotated.vcf